-Papers should be submitted in one of two ways: either as hard copy directly to an editor or electronically via the web at http://journals.iucr.org/services/submit.html.
+Papers should be submitted in one of two ways: either as hard copy directly to a Co-editor or the Editor or electronically via the web at http://journals.iucr.org/services/submit.html.

 3.1.
 Hard-copy submission

 Manuscripts and figures should be prepared using the file formats listed in §3.9.
 Three paper copies should be submitted; authors are reminded to keep an exact copy of the submission for later editorial adjustments and for checking proofs.
 Unless stated otherwise in §2, the submission should be sent to the Editor or any of the Co-editors.
 On acceptance, an electronic version of the final manuscript will be required by the Editorial Office.